ae6nr/ae6nr.github.io/README.md

 # More Information

-## Contact Me
-Connect with me on social media at [LinkedIn](https://www.linkedin.com/in/bryan-redd/) or [Twitter](https://twitter.com/bryandredd).
-Send me an email at [bryan.d.redd@gmail.com](bryan.d.redd@gmail.com).

-## Why is the link to this page ae6nr.github.io?
+## What does AE6NR mean?
 AE6NR is my amateur radio callsign.
-It is a short sequence of letters that is unique on the internet and personal to me.
+It is a short sequence of letters that is unique to me, so you can often find me on the internet by searching for those letters.

 ## Slovencina